Torbay Musical Weekend

 Harry’s extraordinary talent and breathtaking creativity have earned him a reputation as perhaps the most gifted improvising pianist in the world.
 Celebrities and critics alike have lined up to shower him with praise often smacking of astonishment.
 No other musician can spontaneously reinvent Michael Jackson in the style of Mozart, recreate a night at the Groucho club through the TV themes of its actor members, and improvise a medley of audience requests ranging from James Bond to Shostakovich via West Side Story.

-They will take listeners through the process from recording session to finished product, recording our colleagues, Andrew Fuller and John Thwaites.
-They will discuss how to capture a natural sound, how to structure a session, how to mark a score, and then take you through the editing and mastering process.
+Recording a short piece played by their colleagues Andrew Fuller and John Thwaites, they will discuss how to capture a natural sound, how to structure a session, how to mark a score, and then take you through the editing and mastering process.
 With plenty of opportunity to learn about Meridian’s 47 years in the business, hear about the challenges, triumphs and disasters along the way and find out everything you always wanted to know about how a recording is made!

 Events Programme